joherold/dsmlai_templates/README.md

 These templates are work in progress and build on Aurélien Géron's "Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow" < https://www.google.de/books/edition/Hands_On_Machine_Learning_with_Scikit_Le/HnetDwAAQBAJ >, Andrew Ng's courses on Coursera < https://www.coursera.org/ >, or the documentations of the respective packages.

-Their main purpose is to obtain more hands-on experience with these tools in order to complement the predominantly theoretical knowledge about them.
+Their main purpose is to obtain more hands-on experience with these tools in order to complement my predominantly theoretical knowledge about them.
+None of this is tuned for performance.

 ## Classification

+### Binary classification

-Classification with random forests and gradient boosting using the titanic data set as example.
+Binary classification with random forests and gradient boosting using the titanic data set as example.

+### Multiclass classification

+Multiclass classification with neural networks using the MNIST data set as example.

 ## Regression